 Muslim extremists regularly force conversions, so when believers refuse to convert, they are routinely attacked, beaten, kidnapped, their homes are burned, and some have even been rounded up and executed.
 Local police won't get involved, which means families have nowhere to turn for help.
 To date, 11,500 have fled to Thailand and Malaysia.
 As Canadians, we are in a position to help our brothers and sisters in Christ who have had to flee for their lives.

-The church in Bangkok has been working hard since the situation first began to unfold about 7 years ago.
-Now, the evangelical Thai churches are overwhelmed by the sheer number of people arriving in their cities looking for help and by the sustained nature of the crisis.
+The church in Bangkok has been working hard since the situation first began to unfold about 8 years ago.
+Today, the evangelical Thai churches are overwhelmed by the sheer number of people arriving in their cities looking for help and by the protracted nature of the crisis.

 Why have so many have fled to Thailand?
 Hope.